 We need to process personal data in order to deliver our services to you:

-We keep this privacy notice under regular review and we will place all updates of this page on the website as soon as it practicable.
+We keep this privacy statement under regular review and we will place all updates of this page on the website as soon as it practicable.

 For further information you can contact us as follows: